swilgosz/hanamimastery/data/episodes/21-serialization-with-alba.md

 ### Key transformation

 Alba allows you to transform keys using the injected inflector!
-It works by default with active_support inflector, but it also supports the `dry-inflector`, which is default in Hanami.
+It works by default with active_support inflector, but it also supports the `dry-inflector`, which is a default in Hanami.

 The only thing I need to add to the serializer is